cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/gauss-law-part-2.md

   - Gauss' law for lines of charge
   - Gauss' law for planes of charge
   - Gauss' law within a conductor
+objectives:
+  - Calculate the electric flux passing through a variety of surfaces (open and closed)
+  - Calculate the electric field from highly symmetric charge distributions using Gauss' law
 ---

-## 🎯 Objectives

-* Calculate the electric flux passing through a variety of surfaces (open and closed)
-* Calculate the electric field from highly symmetric charge distributions using Gauss' law

 ## 📋 Sequence